-HUM-20C - Arts and Ideas: Special Studies 3 units in Humanities
+HUM-20C - Arts and Ideas: Special Studies in Humanities

 An interdisciplinary survey of the cultural movements in art, architecture, literature, music, philosophy or religion organized around first-hand observation of relevant works and/or lecture.
 Topics vary and take advantage of resources in study abroad programs, available museum and performance resources and needs and interests of students and faculty.
-May be taken a total of four times.
 54 hours lecture.

-HUM-23 - The Bible as Literature 3 units (Same as ENG-23)
+HUM-23 - The Bible as Literature

+(Same as ENG-23)